-- gcc and most other C compilers can be asked to optimize the code they generate, gcc's options for this are -O, -O2, -O3.
-Worth trying, rarely makes a significant difference. - What makes far more difference is finding the hot spots using a profiler and selectively optimizing them.
-Can produce dramatic speedups, and profiling often produces surprises. - Let's profile the bugfixed hash module's iterate test program (in the 03.hash-profile directory): - Add -pg to CFLAGS and LDLIBS in Makefile. - Run make clean all (compile and link with -pg, which generates instrumented code which tracks function entry and exit times). - Run ./iterate 10000, which runs a bit slower than normal (because profiling slows it down a bit), producing a binary profiling file called gmon.out. - The tool gprof then analyzes the executable and the data file, producing a report showing the top 10 functions (across all their calls) sorted by percentage of total runtime.
-Run: gprof ./iterate gmon.out > profile.orig
+- gcc and most other C compilers can be asked to optimize the code they generate, gcc's options for this are -0, -02, -03.
+Worth trying, rarely makes a significant difference. - What makes far more difference is finding the hot spots using a profiler and selectively optimizing them - by hand.
+This can produce dramatic speedups, and profiling often (always?) produces surprises. - Let's profile the bugfixed hash module's iterate test program (in the 03.hash-profile directory): - Add -pg to CFLAGS and LDLIBS in Makefile. - Run make clean all (compile and link with -pg, which generates instrumented code which tracks function entry and exit times). - Run make profile to generate a profile, this does 2 things: - First, it runs ./iterate 10000, which runs slower than normal while profiling, and produces a binary profiling file called gmon.out. - Second, gprof then analyzes the executable and the data file, producing a report showing the top 10 functions (across all their calls) sorted by percentage of total runtime.